ColumPaget/menubuilder.lua/README.md

 -------

 ```
-	-c                 path to config file, if not supplied then ~/.menubuilder.conf will be tried, followed by /etc/menubuilder.conf
+	-c                 path to config file, if not supplied then ~/.config/menubuilder.conf will be tried, followed by ~/.menubuilder.conf and finally /etc/menubuilder.conf
 	-faves [items]     a list of program names to include above everthing else on the top menu
 	-icons [path]      add a colon-separated list of paths under which to search for icons
 	-no-icons          do not find icons for the menu